DerStoffel/honest-software/PITCHME.md

 * we are not prone to error and aim to __improve constantly__.
 * we do not __pretend__ half arsed jobs to be complete.
 * we estimate realistic scopes.
-* partners are treated the same kind way customers are.
+* partners are treated as kindly as customers.
 * our shipments are products __not prototypes__.
 * we use __industry standards__ and __best practices__.